 To be eligible for naturalization—the process of becoming a U.S. citizen, you must fulfill the following requirements:

 - You must be at least 18 years old.

-- You must have lived as a permanent resident continuously for five years, three years or one year, depending on you status.
+- You must have lived as a permanent resident continuously for five years, three years, or one year, depending on your status.
 (It’s three years for the spouses of U.S. citizens, and it’s one year for those serving in the U.S. Armed Forces.)

 - You must have spent the last 30 months inside the United States and the last three months in the state in which you are applying.